-Graduates are trained to prepare medical and legal documents, equipping them for all positions in these specialized fields.
+The Office Administration program includes the opportunity for training in the preparation of medical and legal documents, equipping students for all positions in these specialized fields.

 Word processing specialists are qualified to keyboard, revise, and store documents for immediate or future use.
-Graduates are trained in all functions of various word processing systems.
+Graduates are trained in the various functions of the WordPerfect 5.1 word processing system.

-All graduates are trained to use DisplayWrite 4, WordPerfect 5.1, Lotus 1-2-3, Graph-In-A-Box, Professional File, and First Publisher software.
+Graduates have the opportunity for training in Lotus 1-2-3, dBase, Microsoft Word For Windows, Graph-In-A-Box, Professional File, and First Publisher software.